 In Sunday's 19-13 grinding win over the Cowboys, the Falcons accomplished something not seen out of them very often this season.
 They had a 300-yard passer, two 100-yard receivers and a 100-yard rusher, which isn't the surprising part.

-The surprising part is the offense only produced one touchdown, a 3-yard run from Devonta Freeman.
-Atlanta's dynamic duo at receiver, Julio Jones and Julio Jones, were the 100-yard receivers for the day, the two of them combined for 247 yards.
+The surprising part is the offense only produced one touchdown, a 3-yard run from Michael Turner.
+Atlanta's dynamic duo at receiver, Roddy White and Julio Jones, were the 100-yard receivers for the day, the two of them combined for 247 yards.
 Their total accounted for 72 percent of Matt Ryan's passing yards.

 The Falcons struggled on offense in the first half, particularly on third downs, but as the game progressed they continued to stick to their plan, allowing the passing game to help open things on the ground.
 As they did this, the yards came and the go-ahead score did as well.